Joshua-Enrico/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 [Source](https://man7.org/linux/man-pages/man1/ls.1.html).

 13. Being unique is better than being perfect: Here we are going to use the following command `sort`to sort lines, `uniq`to filter lines ,with -u that make uniq only print unique lines, the result is `sort | uniq -u`, [Source](https://stackoverflow.com/questions/63873590/how-to-create-a-script-that-takes-a-list-of-words-as-input-and-prints-only-words),[Source](https://man7.org/linux/man-pages/man1/uniq.1.html).

+14. It must be in that file: here we use command `grep`, result `grep -i root /etc/passwd`.[Source](https://www.explainshell.com/explain/1/grep).

+15. Count that word: there are to ways to do this , using two commands( `grep` and `wc`to print the number of lines) or using `grep -c` , in this case we are going to choose the second way `grep -c bin /etc/passwd`.[Source](https://www.explainshell.com/explain/1/grep).